-A social media presence will also help things either on the ground or online.
-Even if you have no website or shop you can point people to your favourite social platform.
-Popular with the handmade community either Facebook or Instagram.
-So as not to irritate friends and family best to start a separate Facebook business page, its free and will keep your own stuff separate.
+A public presence will also help things either on the ground or online.
+Even if you have no website, you can point people to your favourite platform.
+Popular with the crafting population, either forums or other platforms.
+So as not to irritate friends and family best to start a separate company page, it’s free and will keep your own stuff separate.

-Selling wooden pens here in your own shop relatively low cost with lots of control from you and the ability to create sales or offers.
-Other similar options and UK based, Folksy or Amazon handmade marketplace.
-With Folksy you will have to drive the customers there yourself and no chance of showing in a google search.
+Selling wooden pens here in your own shopping store relatively low expenditure with loads of control from you.
+An ability to be creative with sales skill or offers is helpful.
+Other similar alternatives and UK based Folksy or Amazon marketplace.
+With Folksy you will have to drive the buyers there yourself and no chance of showing in a Google search.

-This has to be the ultimate for selling online, your own website.
-With lots of places to choose from, popular at the moment WordPress or Shopify.
-Using Shopify the cost really can build up once you start adding plugins or services on.
-On the upside, I’m told lots of support and hand-holding for the beginning entrepreneur.
+This has to be the ultimate place for selling, your own website.
+With oodles of places to choose from, the favourite at the moment, WordPress or Shopify.
+Using Shopify, the expense really can build up once you add plugins or services.
+On the upside, I’m told good support for the beginning entrepreneur.

-Selling On The Ground
+On The Ground

-Larger Events Around The Country
+Larger Venues Around The Country

 Bigger places can charge between two hundred up to a couple of thousand depending on the venue and who’s running it.
 A premier event by living crafts has a massive footfall, especially Xmas at Blenheim Palace.
 Unlike any other event where people can wander where they like, visitors follow a zig-zag path with one entrance to the next exit.
 Another big event at the N.E.C again for Christmas has thousands going through.

 Outside of the stall events, several sites around me in Northamptonshire offer shelf space for woodturners to sell pens and other goods.
 Some offer open shelves anywhere in the shops for £10 a month.